What is a sorority?

 Do I need a recommendation letter?

-A recommendation letter is not required for a bid in ZTA.
-However, an MIS form is.
-These can be completed online through the Sisters Only section of zetataualpa.org, and will require a log in.
+Recommendation letters and MIS forms are not required for a bid in ZTA, but they are highly encouraged.
+MIS Forms can be completed online through the Sisters Only section of zetataualpha.org, and will require a log in.

 How do I get a recommendation letter/MIS form?